-Try giving him a chew at bedtime to calm him down.
-Most dogs are ready for a nap after working on a chew for a while, and the quiet of the house will encourage him to sleep.
-If his fussing lasts less than half an hour or so and you’re sure he doesn’t need to go to the bathroom, you can also just wait him out.
+A: Try giving them a chew at bedtime to calm them down.
+Most dogs are ready for a nap after working on a chew for a while, and the quiet of the house will encourage them to sleep.
+If their fussing lasts less than half an hour or so and you’re sure they don't need to go to the bathroom, you can also just wait them out.

-He may be overtired and cranky, or just doesn’t want the fun of the day to end.
+They may be overtired and cranky, or just doesn’t want the fun of the day to end.
 One big thing to avoid is allowing late-night walks to become playtime.
 That will reinforce your puppy to wake you up.
 He probably thinks, “Ooh, if I whine and cry, Mom will throw my ball for me!”
-If your puppy cries, take him outside on a leash to keep him focused, then after he eliminates, bring him right back inside to his crate (a treat to settle back in is fine).
-Ignore any fussing after he has been taken out.
+If your puppy cries, take them outside on a leash to keep them focused, then after they eliminate, bring them right back inside to his crate (a treat to settle back in is fine).
+Ignore any fussing after they have been taken out.

 How do I know if my puppy actually needs to go outside?